Facilities for You to Enjoy

 The College has its own library that provides all texts, further readings and up-to-date editions of all basic textbooks.
-We also provide academic journals for advanced research in relevant fields.
+We also provide academic journals for advanced research in relevant fields and access to core textbooks through an online library.
 Students can borrow books from the College Library for a certain time.
 The local libraries are only a few steps away from the College, and we also help students become a member of other excellent libraries in London for further reference.

 Virtual Learning Environment (VLE)-study 24/7